ThomasJackDalby/shopping.py/README.md

 ## Usage

-To run the script, first navigate to the containing folder and run:
+Usage is fairly straightforward.
+First, to run the script, navigate to the containing folder and run:

 ``` terminal
 python ./shopping.py
 ```

+The script will then loop giving the prompt `SCAN>`, at which point if a barcode is scanned the item is logged and it's amount incremented by 1.

+When the END_CODE is scanned, the shopping list is terminated and subsequently printed out via the receipt printer.

+ℹ️ If the item is not in the loaded items, an additional prompt is shown allowing the user to enter a name fo the item, which is then added to the loaded items ready for subsequent scans.